deciduously/mifkad/README.md

 Attendance taking web app.

-This is a ReasonReact/actix_web rewrite of my prior [attendance](https://github.com/deciduously/attendance) Reagent/Rocket project.
-As much as I love working with Clojure, I was spending more time with the tooling I felt was reasonable while porting that to re-frame and adding functionality.
-Same goes for Rocket - great to work with, but nightly rust was a hassle.
-It turns out actix is great, anyhow.

-So, of course, I hopped ship to something else new and niche.
-Let's see how this goes.
+This is a ReasonReact/actix_web rewrite of my prior [attendance](https://github.com/deciduously/attendance) Reagent/Rocket project, which can be considered deprecated.
+There's still a lot of Clojure love, but pragmatism and all...

 ## Usage

 Download a [release](https://github.com/deciduously/mifkad/releases).
 I am currently only providing Windows builds as that's probably the only environment this will run on.
 Extract the zip file to a folder of your choice and ensure data is available at `.\current.xls`.
+In the target environment this is already taken care of.
 Then double click `mifkad.exe` and point your browser to the URL given, currently always `127.0.0.1:8080`.
 Have a blast clicking buttons for hours on end.

 ## Develop